 The casus belli of the Second Macedonian War (200-196 BCE) would be the Macedonian attack on Athenian territory.
 Athens in the late third century BCE was but a shadow of its former glory.
 The city’s position vis-à-vis the Romans is not entirely clear.
 The Athenians were probably not formal Roman allies, but if Livius’ account is to be trusted, they were included as parties in the Peace of Phoinike of 205 BCE.
 Athens had got herself into trouble when two young men from the region of Akarnania (west of Aetolia) were executed for sacrilege.
 During the Eleusinian Mysteries, they had inadvertently walked into the temple of Demeter.
 Since they were not initiates, their action was considered sacrilegious, even though it was an honest mistake.
-After the execution, the enraged Akarnanians sent envoys to King Philippos, who gave them permission to raid Athenian territory.
+After the execution, the enraged Akarnanians sent envoys to King Philippos (image on the right), who gave them permission to raid Athenian territory.
 This they did enthusiastically.

 The Athenians first received aid from King Attalos of Pergamum and the Rhodians.
 Both came to Piraeus to renew their alliance and to return some Athenian ships that had been captured by the Macedonians earlier that year.
 Citizens of Athens were traditionally divided into 10 phylai, which comprised a total of 100 demoi.
 These administrative districts can be compared to the Roman tribus.
 The Athenians honoured Attalos by naming one of the phylai after him and one of the demoi after his wife Apollonis.
 Phylai named after two Macedonian kings would later be abolished in retaliation for Philippos’ actions.
 Rhodians living in Athens were also rewarded: they were granted full Athenian citizenship, a rare gift in the Greek world, which was far from inclusive with regard to granting citizenship to foreigners.
 Athens, Pergamum and Rhodos would join forces to fight the Macedonians and their allies.
 But what they really needed was a Roman intervention.

 Rome decides to intervene